lukasztecza/dockerWebServerAndVisualizer/README.md

 ```
 127.0.0.1   www.rest-app.com
 ```
-Then go to yours app root directory and deploy stack
+Then go to your app root directory and deploy stack
 ```
 docker stack deploy -c docker-compose.yml rest-app
 ```